French submarine Oréade: French Navy

 When World War II began on 1 September 1939 with the German invasion of Poland, Oréade was part of the 18th Submarine Division — a part of the 2nd Submarine Squadron in the 6th Squadron — along with her sister ships Amphitrite, Méduse, and La Psyché, based at Oran in Algeria.
 France entered the war on the side of the Allies on 3 September 1939.
 Oréade subsequently patrolled in the Atlantic Ocean in the vicinity of the Canary Islands.
 She underwent a refit at Oran in December 1939.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 The Battle of France ended in France's defeat and an armistice with Germany and Italy on 22 June 1940.
-When the armistice when into effect on 25 June 1940, Oréade still was based at Oran.
+When the armistice went into effect on 25 June 1940, Oréade still was based at Oran.